Stay one step ahead of fraud

 Lion’s Share Federal Credit Union will never contact you and ask for:

-If you receive a call, text, or email asking for this information — it’s a scam.
+IT'S A SCAM - if you receive a call, text, or email asking for the above information!

 Simple steps that make a big difference